DCMLab/mahler_kindertotenlieder/README.md

 ## Scores

-Piano scores downloaded from the wonderful [OpenScore Lieder](https://musescore.com/user/27638568/sets/5051725) project.
+These piano scores were downloaded from the wonderful [OpenScore Lieder](https://musescore.com/user/27638568/sets/5051725) project.
+They correspond to the ca.1911 Universal Edition printing of the vocal score.
+Staff spacing, paginations, and margins were modified to improve the readability of the annotations.

 ## Overview
 |                file_name                |measures|labels|standard|annotators |reviewers|